Sotatek-DatTran3/python-automation/README.md

+> [!WARNING]
+> This tool just use for specific website.
+In briefly, it track html and interact with it.
+If you want to use in another website, change the code logic

 # Python Automation Tool

 A  CLI tool automates the process of testing chatbot queries using data stored in Excel files.